abi/screenshot-to-code/README.md

 See Examples section below for more demos.

-🆕 [Try it here](https://picoapps.xyz/free-tools/screenshot-to-code) (bring your own OpenAI key).
+🆕 [Try it here](https://picoapps.xyz/free-tools/screenshot-to-code) (bring your own OpenAI key - **your key must have access to GPT-4 Vision.
+See FAQ section below for details.**).
 Or see Getting Started below for local install instructions.

 ## Updates